microsoft/powerapps-tools/Administration/CoEStarterKit/PowerOps/readme.md

 1. For Supported Account Type, select **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**
 1. For Advanced Settings, set **Allow Public Client Flows** to **Yes**

-1. Enter the URL you copied from the **Redirect URL** section of the custom connector.

 1. Select **Configure**.

 1. Select **Overview**, and copy and paste the application (client) ID value to notepad.
 You'll need this value in the next step as you configure the custom connector.